Last updated on August 23rd, 2023 at 01:36 pm

 Whatever – you will need stout footwear for the short walk to Hardraw Force from t’ pub.
 The path is good, but can be muddy – and slippery, as you’d expect.
 You’ll hear the waterfall before you see it – past a campsite and bandstand, round a corner through a wood – and there it is, in a kind of natural amphitheatre, the exposed layers of rock different colours.
 The flow obviously varies according to recent rainfall, from a thundering torrent to a slightly worrying and embarrassing trickle.
 It has been, so they say, visited by other famous people in addition to me and Mr Costner.
 It seems that the poet Wordsworth and his sister, Dorothy, and the artist J MW Turner, all stayed in the “Green Dragon” (though not simultaneously).
 They evidently felt the same way about the pub as I do.

 The name ‘Hardraw’ is said to be derived from the old English for ‘shepherd’s hut’ and ‘Force’ is the same as the Norse word foss, meaning ‘waterfall’.
 You’ll find the pub in the village of Hardraw on a minor road a little north of Hawes, in Yorkshire’s celebrated Wensleydale.
 Rumour has it they hold musical events there too – including brass band competitions.
 What more could you ask?
 Kevin might have suggested brass monkeys.

 To round off, from the big screen to the small, the church of St Mary and St John in Hardraw doubled as Darrowby church in the TV series All Creatures Great and Small.
-Check out Hardraw Force and other places nearby in the Attraction Directory.
+Check out other places to visit nearby.